greatday4april/react-rails-skeleton/README.md

 run `rails db:setup`

-### Auto-generate the backend resource chain
+### Create the backend resource chain

-run `rails g resource api/user -j=false -y=false --skip-template-engine --no-helper` (for pure api resource) (replace `api/user` with your model name), it will generate the following files for you:
+run `rails g model user && rails g scaffold_controller api/user --api` (for pure api resource) (replace `api/user` with your model name), it will generate the following files for you:

 - DB migration file
 - model
 - controller
-- standard route
+- jbuider views

+You would still need to add `resource :users` to routes.rb

 ### Backend implementation